 The Project Governance and Controls Symposium (PGCS) is a small not for profit organisation working to develop a world-class symposium focused on the two interlinked themes of project, program and portfolio governance and 'project controls'.
 Our aim is to facilitate the improvement in project delivery outcomes by advancing Project Controls, Project, Program and Portfolio Management and PPP Governance in Australasia.

-The organising committee is supported by our Platinum Sponsor, The University of New South Wales, Canberra, plus a wide range of professional associations and other organisations - see our supporters.
+The organising committee is, and has, been supported by a range of sponsor, including The University of New South Wales, Canberra, plus a wide range of professional associations and other organisations - see our supporters.
 This structure is designed to encourage a diverse range of views, facilitate input from a wide range of practitioners, researchers and academics and through collaboration, help create a unified professional voice to influence government and improve project delivery in Australia.
 To this end, the symposium provides a unique opportunity to explore the governance and controls dimensions of project management as specialized interdependent disciplines that support all the other project management proficiencies.

 We are a non-aligned facilitator that aims to bring project management practitioners and researchers together for a period where allegiances are left at the door and the interchange of new and different ideas is encouraged.
 To achieve this objective, we work collaboratively with the project controls, management, other professional and industry associations as well as government and industry on ventures of mutual interest and benefit - see our supporters.